UHD-IQA Benchmark Database: Pushing the Boundaries of Blind Photo Quality Assessment: Subjective Study

 \section{Subjective Study}

 To collect an IQA database, we conducted a subjective study using the IQAvi web application \cite{wiedemann2023KonxCrossresolutionImageb}.
 Participants were presented with a series of images and asked to rate their quality on a scale from "bad" (1\%) to "excellent" (100\%).
+Each of the ten participants rated every image twice, resulting in 20 ratings per image.
+Most of the original images from \url{pixabay.com} had resolutions higher than UHD-1.
+To ensure the images were not too large for participants' screens, before the annotation process, we downscaled them to a fixed width of 3840 pixels using Lanczos interpolation.
+The height was proportionally scaled to maintain the original aspect ratio.
+Thus, the height of some images is smaller than the standard 2160 pixels.
+This approach allowed us to meet several criteria: maintaining manageable image sizes, ensuring consistency across the dataset, and increasing the use of screen space.